acs2405/LSysGen/README.md

 ### Execution

 This project has two elements for processing L Systems: an executable and a library.
 The library (`lsysgen`) provides access to functions to manage our L Systems, Modules and read LSDL files.
 The executable (`lsys`) provides many options to create, customize and run your L Systems with command line arguments.
-The `--svg` option prints or writes to a file a SVG image of the run (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser, see `2D rendering`).
+The `-o svg` option prints or writes to a file a SVG image of the run (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser, see `2D rendering`).

 To execute the `lsys` program, go to `build/` and run either of: